jackpal/jackpal.github.io/_posts/2021-11-27-Apple-console-unlikely.md

 tags: Apple M1 console
 title: Why Apple is Unlikely to Create a Game Console
 ---

-# Why Apple is Unlikely to Create a Game Console

 Apple's new M1 Max SOC has good graphics performance.
 Some people are speculating that this would enable Apple to create a competitive video game console.
 I think that's unlikely.

 The bull case for Apple making a video game console is: